 Bonds react to interest-rate developments.
 What it means for investors.

-Fixed-interest securities react to interest-rate developments
+Bonds react to interest-rate developments

 Four scenarios for the interest-rate structure of bonds

 - Inverse (falling) yield curve: Here, the interest decreases the longer the term is.
 When high interest rates are paid on short-term bonds, this tends to indicate an impending recession.

 - Irregular yield curve: A combination of the aforementioned structures – for example, rising interest for short-term bonds and falling interest for long-term bonds.